Top cyber security risks for real estate agents

 - Use two-step authentication for all access to your network, such as through a cell phone app or text; or use biometric data, such as a thumbprint.

 Establish protocols for document retention and the proper disposal of personal information so it cannot be read or reconstructed.

 The Federal Trade Commission (FTC) mandates the proper disposal of PII.
 The FTC’s Disposal Rule requires disposal practices to protect the unauthorized access of personal data.
 Paper records should be shredded or pulverized, while digital records could be permanently deleted by using wipe utility programs.
 Simply hitting the “delete” key is not enough.

 You may wish to have your attorney examine your disposal policy, to make sure your procedures follow the data breach notification laws in your state.
 Have your employees fully trained on your security policies and review these protocols periodically to make sure they’re being followed.
 Consider refreshing employee knowledge with regular awareness training as well.

 In the event that your data protection protocols fail, have additional documentation in place that outlines post-breach procedures and an incident response plan, such as notifying clients, and make sure your plan will fully comply with state and federal laws.
 Your plan may also include templates of privacy policies and data-breach notification letters.

 Compare cyber liability quotes from trusted carriers with Insureon

-Complete Insureon’s easy online application today to compare cyber liability insurance quotes for real estate professionals from top-rated U.S. carriers.
-Once you find the right policy for your small business, you can begin coverage in less than 24 hours.
+Complete Insureon’s easy online application today to compare real estate business insurance quotes from top-rated U.S. carriers.
+You can also consult with an insurance agent on your business insurance needs.
+Once you find the right types of coverage for your small business, you can begin coverage in less than 24 hours.